redhat-developer/odo/website/docs/command-reference/create.md

 # odo create

-odo uses the _devfile.yaml_ to describe the resources (storage, services, etc) of a component.
+odo uses the (_devfile_)[https://devfile.io] to store the configuration of and describe the resources like storage, services, etc. of a component.
 The _odo create_ command allows you to generate this file.

 ## Creating a component

-To create a _devfile_ for an existing project, you can simply execute `odo create` with the name and type of your component (for example, nodejs or go):
+To create a _devfile_ for an existing project, you can execute `odo create` with the name and type of your component (for example, nodejs or go):

 ```
 odo create nodejs mynodejs
 ```

+Here `nodejs` is the type of the component and `mynodejs` is the name of the component odo creates for you.

-> Note: for a list of supported devfile component types, simply run `odo catalog list components`.
+> Note: for a list of all the supported component types, run `odo catalog list components`.

-If your source code exists outside of the current directory, the `--context` flag can be used to specify the correct path.
+If your source code exists outside of the current directory, the `--context` flag can be used to specify the path.
 For example, if the source for the nodejs component was in a folder called `node-backend` relative to the current working directory, you could run:

 ```
 odo create nodejs mynodejs --context ./node-backend
 ```

-Both relative and absolute URLs are supported.
+Both relative and absolute paths are supported.

-To specify the namespace or app of where your component will be deployed, you can use the `--project` and `--app` flags.
+To specify the project or app of where your component will be deployed, you can use the `--project` and `--app` flags.

 For example, to create a component that is a part of the `myapp` app inside the `backend` project: